OpenVoiceOS/community-docs/docs/architecture.md

 https://github.com/OpenVoiceOS/ovos-audio

-The audio service handles the output of of all audio.
-It is how you hear the voice responses, music, or any other noise from your OVOS device.
+The audio service handles the output of all audio.
+It is how you hear the voice responses, music, or any other sound from your OVOS device.

 [Configuring Audio](audio_conf.md)